devgru/tutorial16/README.md

-# palette16
+# tutorial16

-Web app to build color palettes
+Web app to analyse and create color palettes